emperorofmars/stf-unity/Docs/stf_format.md

 - [Material Format](#material-format)

 ## JSON Definition
-The JSON definition consists of 6 properties in the root object.
+The JSON definition consists of 6 properties in the root object, all of which must contain a `type` property.
 - `asset` Information about the file.
-Further properties are dependent on its `type`.
-The default type simply named `STF.asset` contains the ID of a single root node.
+Has to define one or more root-nodes, depending on the `type`.
+The default asset-type has a single root node.
-- `nodes` A map of UUID → node pairs.
+- `nodes` An object of UUID → node pairs.
 Nodes can have a list of components and child-node UUID's.
 	- `components` A node's components describe additional information and behavior.
 For example mesh-instances or rotation constraints.
 Components can reference other nodes, resources and assets.
-- `resources` A map of UUID → resource pairs.
+- `resources` An object of UUID → resource pairs.
 Resources can reference nodes, other resources and buffers.
 	- `components` A resource's components describe additional information and behavior.
-For example humanoid definitions for armatures or LOD's for meshes.
+For example humanoid-mappings for armatures or LOD's for meshes.
 - `buffers` A list of buffer UUID's in the order of the binary chunks.
 The index of the buffer UUID corresponds to the index of the buffer in the STF file + 1.
 (The JSON definition is at the first index)

 Example: